sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 * [LocalKubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/local_kubernetes.html)

-To allow the creation of Executor pods in Kubernetes clusters with RBAC enabled, it is essential to configure the the Spark Driver/Airflow Worker pod's service account with an appropriate role.
+To allow the creation of Executor pods in Kubernetes clusters with RBAC enabled, it is essential to configure the Spark Driver/Airflow Worker pod's service account with an appropriate role.

 By default, the Spark Driver/Airflow Worker pod is assigned a Kubernetes service account named `airflow-worker`.
 This service account is used to interact with the Kubernetes API server for the creation and monitoring of executor pods.
 The required role and role binding can be set up using the `pysparkonk8s-addon` Helm Chart available in this repository.

-For an exhaustive list of dependencies please refer to the `pyproject.toml` file.
+For an exhaustive list of dependencies please refer to the [pyproject.toml](pyproject.toml) file.

+### Note
-**Note:** This project was tested with Python version 3.10 and Apache Airflow version 2.8.1.
+This project was tested with Python version 3.10 and Apache Airflow version 2.8.1.

 ## Installation
 We set the following environment variables that will be used throughout the environment setup.